Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: Real System

 \subsection{Undiscounted MDPs}

-Undiscounted MDPs refers to MDPs with a discount factor $\gamma=1$.
-If using $\gamma=1$ in \eqref{eq:value1}, $V^\star$ is in general unbounded and the MDP ill-posed.
+Undiscounted MDPs refer to MDPs when $\gamma=1$.
+In this case $V^\star$ is in general unbounded and the MDP is ill-posed.
 In order to tackle this issue, alternative optimality criteria are needed.
 Gain optimality is one of the common criteria in the undiscounted setting.
 Gain optimality is defined based on the following average-cost problem: